kamyarrajabalifardi/Webserver-Protocol/README.md

 ------
 In this section, we are going to connect to the HTTP server via Telnet.
 The server waits for a connection on its port and we connect to it using Telnet Protocol.
-To connect to a Server with a specific IP and port number, we enter the following command in the terminal:
+To connect to a Server with a specific IP and port number, we enter the following command in the **Linux** terminal:

 > telnet <server_ip> <server_port>

 After entering the aforementioned command, we can send some requests and the server should send an appropriate response for each request.
 The server handles these commands:

-**Note:** This section should be executed in Linux terminal.
+* **number of connected clients**
+* **file type stats**

+  By entering this command, the server should send a response containing all types of successfully sent files by the server to the clients.
+Also it should indicate the number of sent files in each type.
+* **request stats**

+  By sending this request, the server should send back a response containing all types of received requests with the number of each request type.
+* **response stats**

+  By sending this request, the server should send back a response containing all types of sent responses with the number of each response type.
+* **disconnect**

 Web Server
 ----------